 1. Be in a scene (a place, a time, an action).
 I used to start scenes with a joke and go from there; one day my teacher, the venerable Chelsea Clarke, stopped me and said, “Be rowing a boat.”
 I began rowing a fake boat, and suddenly, I was a character in a boat; the audience knew where I was and what I was doing.

 2. Play to the top of your intelligence.
-I wish I could explain this one better, but I think I just like the phrase, “Play to the top of your intelligence.”
+I wish I could explain this one better, but I think I just like the phrase.
 (Here is what Google says: “If your character is stupid, be smart about how you’re stupid,” which I take to mean, be stupid in a specific way).

 4. Support your scene partners’ success.
-This is all about not being a jerk.
+This is about not being a jerk.
 Applaud your team every single time they/he/she get(s) the courage to do something creative/crazy in front of you and your judging eyes.

 Here is a rant:

 How this pertains to writing: it may very well be true that another person is succeeding and you are not experiencing success, but one has nothing to do with the other.
+(Repeat that mentally.)
 There’s not a limited amount of success going around.
-In what world does it make sense that if I am funny, you are not funny?
+In what world does it make sense that if I am funny, then you are not funny?
 NO WORLD.
 We need to believe in, encourage, support, and massage each other’s egos.
 I believe in you.
 I believe in what you’re doing.
 Please keep doing it, and maybe do a little of it near me.

 5. Make strong choices.
 The more specific you are (“I’m in a graveyard, and I’m a vampire slayer who is also a vampire [real scene that happened to me]”), the stronger you are communicating.
 If you’re a vampire, try biting your scene partner right away (the strong and obvious choice), instead of what I did, which was to stand still and say, “Hey, I’m a vampire slayer who is also a vampire, so I guess I’m suicidal.”
 And then I staked myself and died.
 The scene was over before it began.

-5a.
 I can visualize a strong female lead who likes grilled cheese with American cheese and white bread; I do not have a clear picture of a character who eats food.

 6. Don’t be precious.
 This is another way of saying, “kill your darlings.”
 Move on.
-Let go of your expectations.
+Let go of expectations.
 Let’s say you’re planning a great joke, but the scene changes/takes a different direction and the joke no longer works—let it go.
 Be comfortable letting it be gone forever.
 Know you’re in the next scene with a new joke, a new opportunity.
 As Darwin said, “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is the most adaptable to change.”
+Never quote Darwin in improv.
 I also like what Will Eno wrote: “Let’s not be precious.
 The history of plays and the history of the world is a set of the same conversations being had by different people.
 We’ve all been through them.
 ‘You are the only one, forever,’ we swear, having sworn it before.”
 You are the only one, forever, fantastic first sentence; goodbye.

-6a.
 If you can’t kill your darlings, anesthetize/copy & paste them in a separate Word document.

-Please submit your own funny writing to funnywomen AT therumpus dot net.
-See first: Funny Women Submission Guidelines.
+Please submit your own funny writing to our Rumpus submission manager powered by Submittable.
+See first: our Funny Women Submission Guidelines.